-During Soriero's career she has served on multiple national and local boards and committees and is currently serving as the president of Women Leaders in College Sports, as well as a member of the Olympic Sports Committee and the Committee on Women’s Athletics.
+During Soriero's career she has served on multiple national and local boards and committees.
+She is currently serving as the president of Women Leaders in College Sports and has served as a member of the Olympic Sports Committee and chaired the Committee on Women’s Athletics.
 She previously was elected to serve on the NCAA Division III Management Council, Women Leaders in College Sports Board of Directors, chaired the Women Leaders in College Sports Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Directors of Athletics (NACDA) Executive Committee.
 She also completed a term of service with the NCAA Women’s Basketball Rules Committee.

 While at what is now Philadelphia University, her teams made a number of post-season appearances including advancing to the NCAA Division II Final Four in 1986.
 In 2014, she was elected to the Philadelphia University Athletics Hall of Fame and was also elected to The New Agenda: Northeast Women’s Hall of Fame in 2015.
 As an administrator, Soriero was nominated for the "Sportswoman of Colorado" award, and named one of “Philadelphia's 40 Defining Women”.